gdiet/backup/README.md

 * Support for soft links.
 * Blacklist files that should not be stored at all.
 * Optionally store packed (gz or similar).
-* Reclaim finds & cleans up data entries duplicates.
+* The reclaim utilities find & clean up data entry duplicates.

 #### 5.0.0 (In Preparation)